 In the U.S., the Food Safety and Quality Advisory Committee is responsible for providing oversight and guidance to our Food Safety Program.
 The committee is comprised of senior JBS USA and Pilgrim’s team members, as well as academicians who specialize in the areas of animal science, meat science, epidemiology and food microbiology.
 The committee includes the heads of FSQA in each JBS USA business unit and for Pilgrim’s and six industry experts, including Drs.
 Gary Smith and Keith Belk from Colorado State University; Drs.
 H. Russell Cross, Kerri Harris and Jeff Savell from Texas A&M University; Dr. Guy Loneragan from Texas Tech University; Dr. Mike Apley from Kansas State University; Dr. Chuck Hofacre from University of Georgia; and Dr. Lynn McMullen from the University of Alberta, Canada.

-The robust food safety and quality program that each Pilgrim’s production facility operates under consists of Standard Operating Procedures, Sanitation Standard Operating Procedures, Hazard Analysis and Critical Control Points (HACCP) procedures and validated technology interventions that are designed to eliminate or reduce biological, chemical, and physical hazards from raw material production.
+The robust food safety and quality program that each Pilgrim’s production facility operates under consists of Standard Operating Procedures (SOPs), Sanitation Standard Operating Procedures (SSOPs), Hazard Analysis and Critical Control Points (HACCP) procedures and validated technology interventions that are designed to eliminate or reduce biological, chemical, and physical hazards from raw material production.

 Each of these processes are monitored by team members trained in food safety and quality assurance, as well as government officials, in each production facility.
 Additionally, inspection and process verification by government officials occurs before the mark of inspection can be placed on products entering into commerce.

 Furthermore, our production facilities implement these additional programs: